 - 1. All Trustees will have an enhanced DBS check as they are responsible for ensuring this key policy is adhered to in practice and may, from time to time, be called upon to assist a vulnerable adult or ensure the safeguarding of a child. - 2.
-All staff who provide services directly will have an enhanced DBS check and can only commence their duties when clearance has been received. - 3.
-All volunteers who have unsupervised access to vulnerable adults (e.g. voluntary drivers, volunteers leading specific activities in separate rooms, and volunteers assisting with access to the medical practice) will have enhanced DBS checks and can only commence their duties when clearance has been received. - 4.
+All staff who provide services directly will have an enhanced DBS check and can only commence their duties when clearance has been received.

+- 3. All volunteers who have unsupervised access to vulnerable adults (e.g. voluntary drivers, volunteers leading specific activities in separate rooms, and volunteers assisting with access to the medical practice) will have enhanced DBS checks and can only commence their duties when clearance has been received. - 4.
 Other volunteers who assist in group activities and who are supervised by a DBS-checked staff member or volunteer do not require a DBS check.
-Vigilance will be exercised at all times to ensure

-- that no volunteer without a DBS check is left in charge of a group or is asked to assist an individual without supervision. - 5.
-As ADCA staff and volunteers may be involved in joint activities with children's organisations, the ADCA Designated Safeguarding Officer (currently the Community Services Manager) and the Designated Lead Safeguarding Trustee (currently the Chair) must both have enhanced DBS checks covering both children and vulnerable adults.
-At November 2023 this was the case. - 6.
+Vigilance will be exercised at all times to ensure that no volunteer without a DBS check is left in charge of a group or is asked to assist an individual without supervision. - 5.
+As ADCA staff and volunteers may be involved in joint activities with children's organisations, ADCA's Designated Safeguarding Officer and Designated Safeguarding Lead Trustee must both have enhanced DBS checks covering both children and vulnerable adults. - 6.
 DBS checks will be renewed every four years.